 Kaplan Open Learning (Essex) Limited ("the Company") is a private limited company offering a range of undergraduate and postgraduate degrees through remote learning.
-The Company is a private company fully owned by Graham Holdings, a company listed on the NYSE.
+The Company is fully owned by Graham Holdings, a company listed on the NYSE.
 The Company is on the Office for Students register under the approved (fee cap) category.